 - Other components deemed eligible

-- Cost Share: 75% of total estimated project costs
+- Cost share: 75% of total estimated project cost

-Offers an incentive payment to maintain existing animal waste storage structures.
-Voluntarily installed structures or structures that were installed through a conservation program and is out of lifespan is eligible.
-Structures currently in lifespan with any state, federal or other conservation program is not eligible.
-Click on the link for a printable version of the Animal Waste Continuing Conservation Initiative Flyer..
+The Animal Waste CCI offers an incentive payment to maintain existing animal waste storage structures.
+Both structures installed without assistance from a conservation program and structures installed through a conservation program that are out of lifespan are eligible.
+Structures currently in lifespan with any state, federal, or other conservation program are not eligible.

 - $5,000.00 per structure